-I remember one particular night of trying to break my son’s will.
-We wanted him to go to sleep on his own.
+I remember one particular night of attempting cry it out.
+We wanted our son to go to sleep on his own.
 He cried and screamed and never gave up on the idea that he didn’t want to be alone.
 Four brutal, brutal hours later, at midnight, bleary eyed, full of confusion and sadness, I asked myself and my wife, “why are we doing this”?
 With other kids, this would not have happened.
-After 10 min, 20 min… and hour, they would have just gone to sleep.
+After 10 min, 20 min… an hour, they would have just gone to sleep.
 I was told that if I stuck with it he would just go to sleep.
 I was told that eventually he would go to sleep.
 I believed that this was the right thing to do, so I kept going.
 I was told I needed to do this.
 So, my resolve was strong, he needed to go to sleep on his own.

 What else was I forcing him to do because he was “supposed to do it”.
 How else was I hurting him to get what I wanted?
 Thank god for this night, for the madness of that night.
 This madness forced me to reevaluate, to ask why.
 Why am I doing this?

 I couldn’t think of a single good reason to continue parenting as I was parenting.
 It didn’t feel right at all.
 I could feel the tension in my body.
 I decided to trust this moment of truth and to trust my feelings.
 I needed to become the parent that I wanted to be, not someone else’s idea of a good parent.
 This is the night that he taught me more than he’ll ever know.
 I can’t tell you how glad I am that he did not give up.
 I’m a different parent, a different person now because of him, because of that night.

 I finally realized and have never forgotten that all he wanted was to lie with one of us.
 So I lied with him.
 As soon as I did that, he was asleep in 20 seconds.
 And my life as a parent changed forever.